-Fans of fictional ghost stories from the early 1900s might have heard of Robert Hugh Benson’s brother, Edward Frederick — better known as E.F.
+Fans of fictional ghost stories from the early 1900s might have heard of Edward Frederick Benson, better known as E.F.
 Benson.
-Robert also penned ghostly tales (along with other kinds of fiction), and he wrote at least one expository essay on the topic of haunted houses.
+His father was Edward White Benson, the Archbishop of Canterbury and one of the founders of Cambridge University’s Ghost Club, which collectively holds a place in the Ghost Hunter Hall of Fame.
+Edward, Sr., had another son, though, one named Robert Hugh Benson (1871-1914).
+While Robert also penned ghostly tales (along with other kinds of fiction) like his brother, he also wrote at least one expository essay on the topic of haunted houses.
 It is “Phantasms of the Dead,” published in a 1912 issue of The Dublin Review.

 Early in this essay, Benson sums up his own attempts to hunt ghosts:

 I have slept in haunted houses; I once took a suicide's room, with a bloodstain under the bed, and slept in it for a whole year in the hope of seeing a ghost — and the total effect of all my pathetic attempts to arrive at some conclusion on the matter, to formulate some theory that should satisfy myself at any rate, has been that I stand now in a position of entire and complete agnosticism.

 This, then, leads to the first of the two main goals of Benson’s essay, namely, to review then-prominent theories on why hauntings are so often reported.
 He clarifies the ideas advocated by the Society for Psychical Research, which lean heavily on, if not misperception, then telepathy.
 The latter often involves telepathic messages sent from the dying to the living, something to which the Society devoted much attention and which are now sometimes called “crisis apparitions.”
 Next, Benson touches on the “astral body” theory being spread by Theosophists, but he deems this “too complicated to discuss at length.”